Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Game Theoretic Model and Analysis

-The reward allocation function is one of the mechanism rules that has a significant impact on the attacker's preferred strategies and attack-result.
-In our proposed framework, the sponsor defines the reward allocation function $ R: (0,1] \times [0,1] \rightarrow\mathcal{R} $ in the smart contract.
-In this study, we propose a simple allocation function that allots reward to attackers according to the amount of their bet and the attack-result $ e_{tot} = \sum_{i\in N} e_i $.
-We consider the following reward allocation function
+The reward allocation function is one of the mechanism rules that has a significant impact on the attacker's preferred strategies and attack result.
+In our framework, the sponsor defines the reward allocation function $R: [0,1] \times [0,1] \rightarrow \mathbb{R}$ in the smart contract.
+We propose a simple allocation function that allots reward to attackers according to the amount of their bets and the their total relative contributions in the attack denoted as $e_{tot}$, i.e., $e_{tot} = \sum_{i\in N} e_i $.\footnote{Note that in reality we cannot compute $e_i$.
+Hence, $e_{tot}$ is computed by using a suitable function to convert the delay reported by the oracle into the proper total traffic relative value.
+For example, if the measured delay meets the desired value, i.e., fully successful attack, then $e_{tot} = 1$.
+If it is 50\% the value of the desired attack result, then $e_{tot} = 0.5$, and so on.} Let $M$ be the total money amount deposited in the CSC's account, so $M = \omega_S + \sum_{i\in N}bet_i$.
+After the attack phase ends, the CSC distributes $M$ among the attackers and the sponsor, and automatically generate payment transactions to transfer the allocated rewards to their accounts.

-where $ bet_t = \sum_{i\in N} bet_i $ is the sum of all the attackers' bet.
-Note that based on this reward allocation function, given fixed total bet bett , the attacker $ i $'s reward is linearly proportional to his type $ t_i = bet_i \times AW $ and the attack-result $ e_{tot} $.
-Cost function calculates the cost of contributing to the attack.
-We represent the cost function for DDoS Attack by $Cost\left(e_i\right): [0,1] \rightarrow \mathcal{R}^+$.
-We assume that the cost function is strictly increasing and convex on its domain.
-The following cost function is a general form, where $ exp(.) $ is the exponential function

-The average cost factor of attack-traffic generation for the specified attack is denoted by $ c $ and depends on the type of attack, the target's defensive power, and attackers' resources.
-If the maximum possible attack-traffic is $ e_{max} $, then the cost of generating attack-traffic must diverge to infinity when the traffic approaches to $ e_{max} $.
-The resulting utility function $ U: t_i \times [0,1] \rightarrow \mathcal{R} $ achieved by player $ i $, if his type is $ t_i = \frac{bet_i}{AW} $ is of the following form

-the alternative notation $ U\left(t_i, e_i,\hat{e}_{-i}\right) $ where $ \hat{e}_{-i} $ denotes the vector consisting of elements of $ \hat{e}$ other than the i-th element, emphasizes that the i-th player only has control over his own attack effort, $ e_i $.
-A static strict incomplete information game is then defined by a tuple $ IAG = < N,\ E,\ T,\ U > $.
-In the $ IAG $, each player maximizes its own utility in a distributed fashion.
-Formally, the non-cooperative $ IAG $ is expressed as \ref{eq4} where $ U(.) $ is given in \ref{eq3}

-It is necessary to characterize a set of attack efforts where the attackers are satisfied with the utility they receive (which maximize their utility), given the attack efforts of the other users.
-Such an operating point is called an equilibrium.
-Because each attacker is self-interested, a strategy profile is not “stable” unless each attacker maximizes its utility.
-The equilibrium concept offers a predictable, stable outcome of a game where multiple players with conflicting interests compete through self-optimization and reach a point where no player wishes to deviate.
-The condition for stability we strive for here is that of strong dominant strategy equilibrium.
-Note that rules of the game, including the utilities of all players, are public knowledge.
-However, players do not know the private information of other players, which determine their preferences.